perfact/zodbsync/README.md

 This package provides tools to serialize Zope objects and store them in a file system structure as well as to restore Zope objects from this structure.

-Additional functions that go beyond the main scope of the package are managing the file system structure in a git repository and dumping schemas and table contents from a PostgreSQL database.
+An additional feature that goes beyond the main scope of the package is the possibility to create automatic git snapshots of the object tree, which requires the package perfact.pfcodechg.

 ## Maintainers:
 Ján Jockusch <jan.jockusch@perfact.de>